Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Metrics and Theoretical Analysis

-Note, when the two groups have the same size, i.e., $|\mathcal{A}|=|\mathcal{B}|$, the ideal exposure gap should reach zero in order to be fair for the two groups.
-This is not the case when the two groups have different sizes, for example, if $|\mathcal{A}|=4|\mathcal{B}|$, then one might argue that a reasonable exposure for $\mathcal{A}$ and $\mathcal{B}$ could be proportional to their sizes, i.e., $80\%, 20\%$, so the exposure gap is $0.6$.
-In the following for simplicity we always assume the two groups have the same size.
+which denotes the normalized gap between the exposure for Group $\mathcal{A}$ and $\mathcal{B}$.
+Note, when the two groups have the same size, i.e., $|\mathcal{A}|=|\mathcal{B}|$, the ideal exposure gap should reach zero in order to reach demographic parity \cite{Calders:2009:BCI:1674660.1677211, liobait2015OnTR, Zafar2015LearningFC}.
+This might not be the case when the two groups have different sizes.

-Intuitively, this metric (here unconditioned on relevance) makes the goal providing a diverse ranking with each group being well represented throughout the ranked list.
-While we build on \cite{DBLP:conf/kdd/SinghJ18} for framing, similar intuitions were previously proposed in \cite{zehlike2017fa} and used in job search applications \cite{DBLP:conf/kdd/GeyikAK19}.
+Intuitively, this metric (here unconditioned on relevance) makes the goal to provide a diverse ranking with each group being well represented throughout the ranked list.
+While we build on \cite{DBLP:conf/kdd/SinghJ18} for framing, similar intuitions were also proposed in \cite{zehlike2017fa,biega2018equity} and used in job search applications \cite{DBLP:conf/kdd/GeyikAK19}.

-\paragraph{Counter-example} Here we give a counter-example and show that under the fairness exposure metric, per-component fairness does not always guarantee end-to-end fairness.